Buckley-Sitzman-LLP/buckley-sitzman-com/src/services/services.md

       many of your worries at bay.
 We are ready and willing to answer any and all questions the IRS may be asking of you.
   - title: Entity Selection and Restructuring
+    summary: Make sure your business is set up for your financial success
     body: Your business entity has a large impact on your taxes and other liabilities.
 From your company's inception through its growth and development, Buckley & Sitzman, LLP can advise you on choosing an entity